3willows/quickAffirmation/README.md

 - [x] Deploy react version
 - [x] Think through the treatment of uppercase characters (i.e. use toUpperCase() consistently
 - [x] Add pop-up to explain the minimalist hilosophy behind the webpage.
+- [x] After input for P/D accepted, empty the relevant text input box

 ## Non-features
 - Reminder about jurat rule
+- Media query and alert users that the App is not intended to be used on mobile phones

 ## Potential future projects

 - App to help lawyers calculate dates in civil litigation (there are at least 3 different rules for reckoning of dates).